 Lili fills the world with happy pet-centric art and products.
 Her popular “Dogs of the World” map that went viral on the internet is now featured on internationally-licensed products including calendars, jigsaw puzzles, pet ID tags, and dog toys.
 Her fuzzy pet beds and blankets are sold at Homegoods stores around the US and her Year of the Dog enamel pins can be found at many gift boutiques, including the AKC Museum of the Dog store.

 In a way, you could say that her dream of being a veterinarian or private investigator came full circle: she has written and illustrated her debut book, which sleuths out what our pets are telling us every day with their bodies.
 Doggie Language: A Dog Lover’s Guide to Understanding Your Best Friend (Summersdale) has sold over 100,000 copies.
 She is the illustrator of the picture book What’s Up, Pup? by Kirsten Nelson, which explains dog communication to kids.
 Lili continues to illustrate and write about animals.
-Most recently, Kitty Language was released in 2023 as part of a new two-book deal with Ten Speed Press/Random House.
+Her book Kitty Language will be followed by Dogs of the World: A Gallery of Pups from Purebreds to Mutts, as part of her two-book deal with Ten Speed Press/Random House.
+To date, Lili’s books have been translated into more than 13 languages!

 Lili’s website: doggiedrawings.net